johnsengendo/Extended-Topology/README.md

 ## Live Dashboard Update
 In this `Live_Dashboard_DigitalTwin.py` script, a pcap file can be loaded immediately, where it is processed, and live traffic is displayed enabling real-time monitoring and the continuous activation, deactivation and fine-tunning of the PID over time

+## How to Run the Emulation
+1. **Cleanup**: Remove existing docker images and containers by running the bash script `./clean.sh`.
+2. **Build server and client docker images**: using the `./build_docker_images.sh` script .
+3. **Build the topology**: Execute the topology script to set up the network.
+4. **Generate Live Traffic & Predictions**:
+   - The generated pcap files for different flows can be directly applied to the `Live_Dashboard_DigitalTwin.py` Python script to generate live traffic and as well to make predictions and also apply our PID technique.
+   - The generated pcap files can aswell firs be preproced to generate a csv file which can be applied to the `DigitalTwin_dashboard.py` to generate live traffic and as well to make predictions and also apply our PID technique.